The Real Muscle vs Fat Loss Ratio on Ozempic: What Studies Show

 Editorial note

-Reviewed for clarity on March 10, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 When the scale drops, people naturally want to believe it is all fat.
 In real life, weight loss is almost never that clean.
 On Ozempic, most of the loss may still be fat, but lean mass often drops too, especially if protein intake and resistance training are weak.